 5161.
 Appointment of Design Review Committee.
-The Planning Board may, for purposes of reviewing cluster subdivision plans, appoint a Design Review

-Committee numbering at least three professionals in the fields of land planning, landscape architecture, or engineering to act in a review capacity to the Planning Board during the approval process of the cluster subdivision.
+The Planning Board may, for purposes of reviewing cluster subdivision plans, appoint a Design Review Committee numbering at least three professionals in the fields of land planning, landscape architecture, or engineering to act in a review capacity to the Planning Board during the approval process of the cluster subdivision.

 5170.
 Planning Board Action.
-The Planning Board, in considering an application for a Cluster Development, shall grant a special permit for a Cluster Development if it finds that the Cluster Development complies with the purposes of Cluster Development as stated herein; the Cluster Development duly considers the existing and probable future development of surrounding areas; the layout and design of the Cluster Development minimizes disturbance to the natural site features; the Cluster Development responds to the recommendations of Town Boards and Agencies; the granting of the special permit would not result in unsuitable development of the land in question; and the development of the tract as a conventional subdivision would not be consistent with the purposes of this Section.
+The Planning Board, in considering an application for a Cluster Development, shall grant a special permit for a Cluster Development if it finds that the Cluster Development complies with the purposes of Cluster Development as stated herein; the Cluster Development duly considers the existing and probable future development of surrounding areas; the layout and design of the Cluster Development responds to the recommendations of Town Boards and Agencies; the granting of the special permit would not result in unsuitable development of the land in question; and the development of the tract as a conventional subdivision would not be consistent with the purposes of this Section.